smitsohu/rof/README.md

 rofairy is a small proof-of-concept tool, to showcase how administrative tools that require write permission can be used seamlessly in a read-only root filesystem.
 Its primary purpose is to enable traditional package managers like `apt` to function when system directories like `/boot` or `/usr` are in a read-only state.

 ## Usage
+Just prefix your application with `rofairy` and specify which directories should be writable and which directories should be read-only.

 ```
 rofairy [options] application [application arguments|options]